Explore how your team can use Hiver.

 Hiver – The Best Gmail-based Support Ticketing System

-Hiver is a helpdesk ticketing system that works inside Gmail.
-Hiver can help you provide excellent customer service by letting offer support via multiple channels – email, live chat, WhatsApp, knowledge base, and voice – from the comfort of your Gmail inbox.
+Hiver is a Gmail and Outlook based support ticket system.
+It helps you provide excellent customer service by letting offer support via multiple channels – email, live chat, WhatsApp, knowledge base, and voice – from the comfort of your Gmail inbox.
 What’s even better is that Hiver is super easy to learn and use for teams of all sizes.

 Screengrab showing Hiver's user interface